 No nation would then have a legitimate reason for wanting to retain bombs beyond the end of the First Period, except as a sort of insurance against bombs that may have been secretly retained by others.
 We shall refer to the nuclear force level that the disarmament agreement sets for the end of the First Period as the Intermediate Nuclear Force Level.

 The guiding principle, for setting the Intermediate Nuclear Force Level, shall be the consideration that the number of bombs retained by America and Russia need to be reduced to the point where there are not enough bombs left for the adoption of a counterforce strategy.
 Neither America nor Russia would then need to fear thereafter, that their capability to retaliate in kind against a nuclear attack could be destroyed by a surprise attack.

-So that it may be possible to appraise and specify in the agreement the appropriate number of bombs that America and Russia shall Nuclear Force Level it will be necessary for America and Russia to state. -- prior to the conclusion of the disarmament agreement -- to what extent they wish to rely for the delivery of bombs, on planes, long-range rockets which may be launched from fixed -- soft and hard -- bases, intermediate-range rockets which may be launched from submarines, long-range rockets which may be moved around on on land --/railroad cars and trucks.
+So that it may be possible to appraise and specify in the agreement the appropriate number of bombs that America and Russia shall be permitted to retain within the framework of the Intermediate Nuclear Force Level it will be necessary for America and Russia to state--prior to the conclusion of the disarmament agreement--to what extent they wish to rely for the delivery of bombs, on planes, long-range rockets which may be launched from fixed--soft and hard--bases, intermediate-range rockets which may be launched from submarines, long-range rockets which may be moved around on land--on railroad cars and trucks.